Navam9530/navam9530.github.io/_posts/Discoveries/2023-06-01-Need-of-Parametric-Equations.md

 math: True
 ---

-`Refresh the page once if math doesn't get rendered properly!`
+`Refresh the page once if the math doesn't get rendered properly!`

 ## Addressing the main question